K2Quest® (Fermentation-Derived Vitamin K2 MK-7)

 244 healthy postmenopausal women.
 3-year intervention.

 MK-7 significantly preserved bone mineral density at lumbar spine (BMD +0.7%) and femoral neck vs placebo (which showed BMD decline of -1.3%).
 Bone strength markers (osteocalcin carboxylation status) improved.
-CRITICAL CONTEXT: this trial is the foundation of MK-7 bone health marketing.
-Pharmaceutical bisphosphonates (alendronate, zoledronate) and denosumab produce LARGER BMD increases (~3-7% over 3 years) and have direct fracture reduction evidence.
-MK-7 is a reasonable adjunctive bone health intervention for healthy postmenopausal women, NOT a substitute for established osteoporosis pharmacotherapy.
+Critical context: this trial is the foundation of MK-7 bone health marketing.
+Pharmaceutical bisphosphonates (alendronate, zoledronate) and denosumab produce larger BMD increases (~3-7% over 3 years) and have direct fracture reduction evidence.
+MK-7 is a reasonable adjunctive bone health intervention for healthy postmenopausal women, not a substitute for established osteoporosis pharmacotherapy.

 Side effects and drug interactions